Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: Abstract

 \section{Abstract}

-We equip the space of Cauchy hypersurfaces in a globally hyperbolic spacetime with a natural Hausdorff-type metric and study its properties, in particular completeness and local compactness, for Lorentzian manifolds and in more general synthetic Lorentzian settings.
-For this purpose, we also generalize results on completeness properties of spacetimes due to Beem and Takahashi.
+We equip the space of Cauchy hypersurfaces in a globally hyperbolic spacetime with a natural Hausdorff-type metric.
+For a timelike Cauchy complete, smooth Lorentzian manifold with a compact Cauchy hypersurface, we show that the resulting metric space is geodesic and proper.
+We further discuss extensions to more general synthetic Lorentzian settings.
+For this purpose, we generalize results on completeness properties of spacetimes due to Beem and Takahashi.